FemputerCodes/API-Portal/README.md

 # Deploy the nodejs app:

-1. load a new terminal window in vs code
+1. load a new terminal window in VSCode
+2. run `gcloud init` and select your project
-2. run `gcloud app deploy` to deploy your application
+3. run `gcloud app deploy` to deploy your application
-3. copy and paste the url to the web browser or run `gcloud app browse`
+4. run `gcloud app browse` or copy and paste the url to the web browser